thi-ng/blog/2016/20160703-clojurescript-webworkers-webgl.md

 ## Future

 WebWorkers are an exciting technology and I think deserve more attention by the larger ClojureScript community.
-Part of ClojureScript’s rationale was to simplify the development of larger web applications.
+Part of ClojureScript's rationale was to simplify the development of larger web applications.
 Support of modular compilation is part of that story and WebWorkers are too.